SoftUni-Internal/interactive-content/EN/02-Rest-ServicesAnd-AJAX/07-Homework.md

 [image assetsSrc="JS-Applications-Rest-Services-and-AJAX-29.png" /]

-Each API has a documentation where you can see how to use it.
+Each API has documentation where you can see how to use it.

 You can find the documentation for this API [here](https://restcountries.eu/).